jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 Patterns
 --------

-The next level in the namespacing might a [design pattern](patterns.md).
-It can be a sub-folder inside an assembly:
+The next level in the namespacing can be a [design pattern](patterns.md).
+It could be a sub-folder inside an assembly:

 - JJ.Data.Calendar.NHibernate.__Mappings__
 - JJ.Business.Calendar.__Validators__